widdix/aws-s3-virusscan/README.md

 * Scales EC2 instance workers to distribute workload
 * Publishes a message to SNS in case of a finding
 * Can optionally delete compromised files automatically
-* Logs to CLoudWatch Logs
+* Logs to CloudWatch Logs

 ## How does it work